Floor Scrubber Driers – How to Choose

 This is particularly relevant if you have a large area to clean and only a set amount of time to complete the job.

-The total weight of the machine, normally in Kg.
+The total weight of the floor scrubber, normally in Kg.

 Battery or mains powered.

-Mains powered machines have an advantage over battery operated dryers in that they can be used at any time and used for as long as needed.
+Mains powered floor scrubbers / scrubber dryers have an advantage over battery operated dryers in that they can be used at any time and used for as long as needed.
 The downside is that, in larger areas the cable can get in the way of the cleaning process, slowing it down, as well as causing a potential trip hazard.

 A battery operated machine can clean much quicker, however the cleaning time is limited by the battery size.
 A battery powered scrubber dryer will need to be charged before use and potentially needs more maintenance to ensure maximum use from the batteries.